Mike McCallum vs. Donald Curry

 - The fight took place at the Caesars Palace Sports Pavilion.

-- McCallum's knockout was named "Knockout of the Year" by KO Magazine.
+- McCallum's one-punch knockout of Curry was named "Knockout of the Year" by KO Magazine.

 From Sports Illustrated:

 Normally a slow starter, McCallum planned to jump on Curry right from the opening bell.
 "I have studied him," McCallum said.
 "He has a great right hand and a good hook.
 Let's see if he can handle the pressure and my body shots."

 In the second round Curry buckled McCallum's knees with a right to the head.
 McCallum slumped and then steadied himself.
 "It was a great hook," the champion said.
 "It was the closest I've ever come to being knocked down."

 Curry stepped up the pace in the third round and was in command until the end of the fourth when McCallum caught him with a solid right to the head.
 The momentum shifted.
 During the minute's rest after the round, McCallum told his corner that Curry was starting to cover up to protect his body.

 Thirty seconds into the fifth round McCallum threw a right hand to the body, and, as Curry covered, he fired a harmless hook to the head.
 McCallum was testing Curry, and inwardly he smiled.
 Soon, he thought.